NikolaiSch/sportshub-scraper/README.md

   - [x] Store Timestamps instead of strings
   - [x] Other sports

-- to install use the following commands
+- to install from source use the following commands

   ```bash
   git clone https://github.com/NikolaiSch/sportshub-scraper